Cordarrelle Patterson Player Prop Bets for NFL Week 18 | Atlanta vs. New Orleans 1/9/2022

 Matchup vs. New Orleans

-- Against the Saints, Patterson's 4.5 rushing yards per game over his four career matchups are 35.0 fewer than his over/under in Sunday's game.
+- Over his four career matchups against the Saints, Patterson averaged 4.5 rushing yards per game, 35.0 fewer yards than his over/under in Sunday's game.

-- Patterson, in four matchups versus the Saints, has not run for a TD.

 - Note: Patterson's stats vs. Saints date back to 2016.

-- Conceding 95.4 rushing yards per game, the Saints have the fourth-ranked run defense in the NFL.
+- The Saints give up 95.4 yards per game on the ground, the NFL's fourth-ranked rush defense.

-- The Falcons are up against the NFL's fifth-ranked defense when it comes to rushing TDs conceded (11 this year).
+- The Saints have allowed 11 rushing touchdowns, fifth in the NFL.

 Recent Performances

-- Last week against the Bills, Patterson ran for 28 yards on nine carries.
+- Last week against the Bills, Patterson picked up 28 yards on nine carries.

-- Patterson has 60 rushing yards (20.0 ypg) on 27 carries with one touchdown in his last three games.
+- Patterson has 60 rushing yards on 27 attempts (20.0 yards per carry) and one touchdown over his last three outings.

 Patterson's Atlanta Teammates